NurseGrid Manager Support

 To Schedule a Custom Non-Working Event:

 - Custom non-working events can be added through

 - clicking the Add Draft Event button in Draft mode

 - clicking a cell on the Week view in Draft mode

 - Existing published shifts can also be edited to a custom non-working event type by

 - clicking on the shift in Week view

 - then clicking “View & Edit”

-Ensure your Account tab is correct.
-It can be found at the bottom of the navigation bar on the left-hand side of the screen.
+Ensure your Profile tab is correct.
+It can be found in the drop-down menu by your name, at the top right corner of the screen.

 - Click the Staff tab in the bottom half of the navigation bar on the left-hand side.